-While the strategy parts may not be much to look at, the satisfaction to be gained from getting higher ranks or fulfilling optional conditions on the later and tougher stages is stunningly addictive, as is pulling off massive combos with missiles, taking out bosses with a single attack, or lining up a perfect railgun shot.
+While some might find the strategy parts to be not much to look at, the satisfaction to be gained from getting higher ranks or fulfilling optional conditions on the later and tougher stages is stunningly addictive, as is pulling off massive combos with missiles, taking out bosses with a single attack, or lining up a perfect railgun shot.

 Each sentinel also has its own lineup of weapons and abilities to be purchased and upgraded, allowing for the player to assemble a team that matches their playstyle.
-Additional stages are also unlocked after the game is cleared, perfect for players who enjoy the strategy sequences.
+A seemingly endless sequence of additional stages are also unlocked after the game is cleared, perfect for players who enjoy the strategy sequences.

-While 13 Sentinels does have a fantastic strategy section to it, the fact does remain that the overwhelming majority of the 20+ hours of gameplay is spent in the adventure sequences, and thus it is best thought of as an adventure game or visual novel that just happens to have additional strategy sequences; players with short attention spans who get restless when there are long spans with no action would be better off avoiding the game.
+While 13 Sentinels does have a fantastic strategy section to it, the fact does remain that the overwhelming majority of the 20+ hours of gameplay to clear the main story is spent in the adventure sequences, and thus it is best thought of as an adventure game or visual novel that just happens to have additional strategy sequences; Players with short attention spans who get restless when there are long spans with no action would be better off avoiding the game.
 Anyone who is even passingly interested in science fiction, 80’s pop culture, or good stories in general, however, are likely to find an incredible treat like no other in the game.